 8 Navy-Sponsored Beef Blood Transfusions

 Edward Cohn, a biochemist working at Harvard University, conducted an experiment in 1942 with sponsorship by the US Navy.
 The Navy had contacted Cohn to engage in this secret project to discover a possible biological weapon.
-His work involved injecting prisoners with cow blood in an effort to detect a protein that could be used in the event of an upcoming war.
+His work involved injecting prisoners with cow blood to detect a protein that could be used in the event of an upcoming war.
 The 64 subjects who were injected with the cow blood all suffered catastrophic effects, ending in death.

 7 Plutonium Testing

 Plutonium is one of the many radioactive materials the government used in these types of tests.
 Patients would receive doses of radioactive plutonium in the form of injections.
-A majority of these patients were terminally ill, which made the results of the experiment difficult to fully understand.
+A majority of these patients were terminally ill, which made the results of the experiment difficult to understand fully.
 They were never told what was being done to them, partly because the word “plutonium” remained a government secret until after World War II.

-Although most of the patients did not die from effects of the plutonium injections, the government’s secrecy and willingness to subject its own citizens to such experiments raised suspicion from many.
+Although most of the patients did not die from the effects of the plutonium injections, the government’s secrecy and willingness to subject its own citizens to such experiments raised suspicion from many.

 6 WWII Mustard Gas Experiments